Ph.D., Washington State University

 Carmen uses literature, history, sociology, ethnic studies, popular culture, and a little bit of luck to teach about issues of race and structural inequalities.
 On a broad level, she teaches about the relationship between social markers and identities (such as gender, race, class, sexuality, etc.), privilege, power, and the resulting unequal distribution of resources.

 - Lugo-Lugo, Carmen R. and Mary K. Bloodsworth-Lugo.
+2017.
 Feminism after 9/11: Women’s Bodies as Cultural and Political Threat.
-Under Contract with Palgrave MacMillan.
+New York: Palgrave MacMillan.

 - Bloodsworth-Lugo, Mary K. and Carmen R. Lugo-Lugo.
 2014.
 Projecting 9/11: Productions of Race, Gender, and Citizenship in Recent Hollywood Films.
 Lanham: Rowman & Littlefield Publishers.